colemathis/flow-complexity/notes/Lab-notes.md

     - Compute MA of Graphs. (pick forward/backward rate from sweep above and vary diffusion)

 To do those we'll need a coherent data management system, and an efficient analysis pipeline.

+# July 6th

+Taking a look after a couple days away.
+The Simulation class is implemented now.
+I think the main thing to do is convert the .bson files to a .csv (somewhat efficiently) and then write some R scripts to do the analysis we want.

+The save system is working, now its time to write the analysis pipeline.